De Sitter-invariant approach to cosmology: Introduction

-Although this invariance is relatively hidden in Minkowski spacetime because what is invariant in this case is an infinite length, corresponding to a vanishing $\Lambda$, in the de Sitter spacetime, where $\Lambda$ is non-vanishing, and the length parameter~$l$ is finite, this property becomes apparent.
-Thus, if the Planck length $l_P$ is to be Lorentz invariant, it must represent the pseudo-radius of spacetime at the Planck scale, which will be a de Sitter space with the Planck cosmological term
+with $l$ the de Sitter pseudo-radius.\footnote{We see from Eq.~\eqref{constraint0} ahead that the de Sitter length parameter $l$ is a pseudo-length.
+Thus the name pseudo-radius.} In the case of Poincaré-invariant general relativity, where spacetime reduces locally to the flat Minkowski spacetime, the cosmological term $\Lambda$ vanishes.
+Therefore, there is no room for a non-vanishing $\Lambda$ in standard general relativity.
+On the other hand, in the case of de Sitter-invariant general relativity, where spacetime reduces locally to de Sitter, the cosmological term~$\Lambda$ is non-vanishing, and the pseudo-radius $l$ is finite.

-In this case, the existence of a finite invariant length does not clash with the Lorentz symmetry and, consequently, the {\em de Sitter-invariant special relativity} provides a consistent description of the Planck scale kinematics.
+At the Planck scale, the de Sitter pseudo-radius~$l$ coincides with the Planck length~$l_P$.
+In this case, the Planck length $l_P$ represents the pseudo-radius of the background de Sitter spacetime, which will be a de Sitter space with the Planck cosmological term

-To get a better insight into the role played by the de Sitter-invariant special relativity, we use the Inönü-Wigner process of Lie groups expansion and contraction~\cite{inonu,gil} to construct a natural hierarchy of kinematics.
-At the bottom of the hierarchy stands the Galilei-invariant special relativity, which governs Newtonian gravity kinematics.
-The Poincaré-invariant Einstein's special relativity represents a generalization of Galilei relativity for velocities near the velocity of light.
-Accordingly, this theory is expected to produce deviations from Galilei relativity for velocities comparable to the velocity of light.
-Similarly, the de Sitter-invariant special relativity may be interpreted as a generalization of Poincar\'e-invariant Einstein's special relativity for energies near the Planck energy.
-Accordingly, this theory is expected to produce deviations from the Poincaré-invariant special relativity for energies comparable to the Planck energy and at the universe's large scale.
+Since the Planck pseudo-length is Lorentz invariant, it does not clash with the de Sitter-invariant special relativity, which provides a consistent description of the Planck scale kinematics.

-In the contraction limit $l \to \infty$, the de Sitter-invariant special relativity reduces to the Poincaré-invariant Einstein's special relativity.
-Under the further contraction limit $c \to \infty$, this theory reduces to the Galilei special relativity.
-Note that to each special relativity, there corresponds an associate gravity theory with the same local symmetry group.
-Figure~\ref{Fig1} shows a pictorial view of the hierarchies of kinematics and the corresponding gravitational theories.
+Once one reinterprets the Planck length as a Lorentz-invariant four-dimensional pseudo-length, the problem of the Planck scale kinematics and the problem of the universe's large-scale kinematics in the presence of~$\Lambda$ reduce to a single problem.
+The only difference is the value of the pseudo-radius: at the Planck scale, it coincides with the Planck pseudo-length~$l_P$, whereas at the universe's large scale, it is much larger than $l_P$.
+This picture points to a decaying huge primordial~$\Lambda$, which could drive inflation and then evolve to the small values we measure today.
+It is important to remark that according to the de Sitter-invariant approach, physics remains Lorentz invariant at all energy scales, including the Planck scale.